ejp-rd-vp/query-builder-catalogue-directory/README.md

 ## API Usage

-Append the following API endpoints to the directories' address:
+Append the following API endpoints to the directorys' address:

 - `/catalogues` returns a list of all stored catalogues as JSON string.
 - `/catalogues/biobanks` returns a list of all stored biobank catalogues as JSON string.